Born Lilian Marie Benjamin, everyone called her Lily.

 She was an actress who found her fame early.
 Her first film production was at 9, a brooding drama about a broken down, drug addicted single mother.
 The film won the writer a statue and her the dubious honor of being the youngest Academy Award nominee for Best Supporting Actress, a hint to the bigger things to come.
 The expectations were high and the demand grew as she did.
 She managed the push and rush of a shooting star career with surprising grace and sensibilities for someone so young still learning who she was and who she wanted to be.

 At 10, she had chalked up appearances in two full length features.
-By 15 she had two minor Broadway productions on her résumé and two more films.
+By 15 she had two minor Broadway productions on her résumé and four more films.
 By 16, she had tutored her way through an early high school diploma and was a bankable young leading lady.
-The frenzy of her young career subsided when she took a break to continue her education and develope her craft, attending NYU's Tisch School of the Arts where she earned her MFA.
-She struggled to complete her final semester on schedule after the sudden loss of her mother to a drunk driver in her adopted home of LA.
+The frenzy of her young career subsided when she took a break to continue her education and develop her craft, attending NYU's Tisch School of the Arts where she earned her MFA.
+She struggled to complete her final semester on schedule, after the sudden loss of her mother to a drunk driver in her adopted home of LA.
 She succeeded though, and found a new drive in the limelight.

 The pressure of perfection in the spotlight was daunting.
 It hadn't gone beyond anyone's notice that her red carpet demeanor had slowly changed after the loss of her mother.
 Her first manager and biggest fan, she had encouraged and protected her young daughter in a precarious balancing act.
 Negotiating deals, smartly handling her money, and insisting upon her proper education and as many "normal" childhood experiences as could be had, the woman was business savvy and a loving mother first.